Presentation of the department

-The Division’s themes cover various topics (education, health, labor market, urban planning, international migration, demographic transition, value systems and economic behavior).
+The department’s themes cover various topics (education, health, labor market, urban planning, international migration, demographic transition, value systems and economic behavior).
 The size of the teams and the status of the members are very inconstant.
-The main areas of the division’s research are:
+The main areas of the department’s research are:

 - Labor economics

 - Socio-economics of health and social protection;